 In this article, Eric Cohen discusses a crucial element of the immigration story that is too often ignored – the barriers preventing millions of eligible immigrants from becoming American citizens.
 (April 2013)

-Senior Director of Leadership and Grantmaking, Linda Wood, recently wrote a guest blog post for the Center for Effective Philanthropy on the critical importance of providing dedicated funding for nonprofit leadership development.
-In the post she describes describes how the Haas, Jr. Fund remains committed to providing unrestricted general operating support to grantees.
+In this blog post for the Center for Effective Philanthropy, Linda Wood, senior director of leadership and grantmaking, describes why the Haas, Jr. Fund remains committed to providing unrestricted general operating support to grantees.
 At the same time, she notes that this type of support is not enough if foundations want their grantees to focus on strengthening board and staff leadership.
 (October 2012)

 Cal's Office of Equity and Inclusion partners with a new cutting-edge data management system, where myriad data on diversity at Berkeley is captured and made easily accessible to administrators, staff and students.
 (September 2012)